altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Ozmind looked around the room before again settling on Erin~ "both are."
 ~Ozmind allowed him self a small smile~
-"Neither actually, your self isn't you, and the combination of your self and subself isn't you either..."
+"Neither actually, your self isn't you, and the combination of your self and sub-self isn't you either..."
 ~Ozmind finished his sketch~
 ~It was a graph, with one center node, and several edges connecting to nodes around it~ "You are all of this - a bit more - but for right now: lets go over just this."
 *Ozmind pointed to an edge*
-"The subself isn't a monolithic block, it is in every other brain you encounter."
+"The sub-self isn't a monolithic block, it is in every other brain you encounter."
-*He raised his finger to the number just above* "memory isn't perfect. it deteriorates, distorts, fudges... the subself is an echo, their memory of you.
+*He raised his finger to the number just above* "memory isn't perfect. it deteriorates, distorts, fudges... the sub-self is an echo, their memory of you.
-Every time someone thinks of you and does something: you exist in their mind for a moment. but you in this case isn't your mind - it's... you... a platonic form or ideal. so 'you': is made of your self and the current state of all the subself network... and we can represent this: and get some useful information out of this using a bit of math."
+Every time someone thinks of you and does something: you exist in their mind for a moment. but you in this case isn't your mind - it's... you... a platonic form or ideal. so 'you': is made of your self and the current state of all the sub-self network... and we can represent this: and get some useful information out of this using a bit of math."
-~A groan escaped in the back - it was suppressed, and Ozmind chose to continue without ackknowlagement~ ~The door to his left opened.~
+~A groan escaped in the back - it was suppressed, and Ozmind chose to continue without acknowledgement~ ~The door to his left opened.~
 ~Ozmind saw her, thought nothing of seeing her from the back, and returned to writing on the board.~ ~He didn't see the syringe in her hand either~